Scope of Work Template

 Stop losing money on Freelance Copywriter projects.

+Send your first 3 scope of works for free.
 Vague agreements turn 'one quick landing page' into a three-month marathon of unpaid revisions.
 Without a rock-solid Scope of Work, you aren't a freelancer—you're an unpaid intern at the mercy of your client's whims.

 Project Overview